 The performance requirements for external walls using light steel components include thermal, acoustic, fire resistance, weather-tightness issues and wind resistance, each of which are described in the following sections.

 In England and Wales, the Government issues and approves Approved Document L (Conservation of fuel and power) to provide practical guidance on ways of complying with the energy efficiency requirements of the Building Regulations.
-Approved Document L generally referred to as Part L, is in four parts, of which L2A covers new non-domestic buildings.
+Approved Document L generally referred to as Part L, is in two parts, of which Volume 2 covers new non-domestic buildings.
 The principal requirements that influence the design of infill walling include:

 - Provision of appropriate levels of thermal insulation to reduce heat loss through the wall.
 Insulation in the form of mineral wool is placed between the C sections and closed cell insulation is placed external to the infill wall as shown below.